gustavovs88/github-api-interface/README.md

 - Favorite Users Tab

-Basically it was added two components:
+Basically it was added two components and a function:

 - _star_ - renders a star next to user profile informations and handles favorite users data when it's clicked;
-- _favorite-item_ - render all favorited users) and a function in the provider (`getFavoriteUsers()` - update favorite users).
+- _favorite-item_ - render all favorited users
+- `getFavoriteUsers()` added in the provider - update favorite users to the global context.

 Since it's a frontend challenge i used localstorage to store the favorite users informations.